Main content | back to top

 Qatargas 4, Qatar

-In 2006, construction started on Qatargas 4, in Qatar’s Ras Laffan Industrial City.
-LNG from this plant will go mainly to the North American market, and Asia and the Middle East.
+LNG production began in 2011 at Qatargas 4, in Qatar’s Ras Laffan Industrial City.
+LNG from the plant will go mainly to Europe, Middle East and Asia in the coming years.
 We are a partner in this project with Qatar Petroleum, one of the world’s largest producers of LNG.

 Sakhalin 2, Russia